jkr2255/sorted-json-stringify/README.md

 the function accepts the same parameters as `JSON.stringify`, including `replacer` and `space`.

-It can be used by `import sortedJSONStringify from 'sorted-json stringify'` (in ES6), or `window.sortedJSONStringify` (from browser directly).
+It can be used by `import sortedJSONStringify from 'sorted-json-stringify'` (in ES6), or `window.sortedJSONStringify` (from browser directly).

 ## Changelog